-Journalist Floyd from US, Michael Henderson from UK and their teams meet the beginning of Bosnian war in Sarajevo.
-During their reports they find an orphanage run by devoted Mrs. Savic near the front line.
-Henderson gets so involved in kids' problems that he decides to take on the children, Emira, illegally back to England.
+Journalist Flynn from the U.S., Michael Henderson from the U.K., and their teams meet at the beginning of the Bosnian war in Sarajevo.
+During their reports, they find an orphanage run by the devoted Mrs. Savic near the frontline.
+Henderson gets so involved in the kids' problems, that he decides to take one of the children, Emira, illegally back to England.
 He is assisted by American aid worker Nina.
-Written by

 In 1991, the country of Yugoslavia began to fracture into separate nations.
 On the pretext of maintaining Yugoslavia's integrity, the Serbian dominated Yugoslav army attacked first Slovenia, then Croatia.

 In April 1992, in the hope of securing international protection, Bosnia declared its independence.
 This was rejected by many Bosnian Serbs.
 Aided by the remnants of the Yugoslav army, they set out to claim as much territory as they could.